Summary.

 Comment.

-This paper demonstrates the advanced state of waverider design in 1968 and is based on the following R.A.E.
+This paper demonstrates the advanced state of waverider design at the Royal Aircraft Establishment as early as 1968 and is based on the following R.A.E.
 Reports:-

 A method of designing lifting configurations for high supersonic speeds using the flow fields of non lifting cones.